 The practice however is not that common and questions that are often asked include:

-In 2016, 30 lbs P and 15 lbs S were broadcast on the treatment plots.
+As of March 2017-In 2016, 30 lbs P and 15 lbs S were broadcast on the treatment plots.
 Fifty heifers and 5cow/calf were used to remove old residue from the sod seeded treatment plot and then the plot was seeded with alfalfa using a double disc press drill.
 The second treatment had the alfalfa broadcast on the plot and was immediately followed by mob grazing.

 The Brandon area had higher than average precipitation in 2016.
 Both treatments had good germination.
 The sod seeded plots had the alfalfa better distributed over the plot while the broadcast and mob grazed plots had denser strips of alfalfa due to the inaccuracy of broadcasting the seed.
 Of the seed delivered to each plot an average of 14% established on the sod seeded plots and 20% established on the broadcast and mob grazed plots.

 In 2017 the project will be repeated in a new location.
 The 2016 plots will receive a second application of 30 lbs P and 15 lbs S early in the spring.
 The 2016 plots will be used to collect yield and forage quality data.